jindian/linux_note/GRUB2/grub2_bootloader_grub_kernel_part1.md

         ret
 ```

 Check if the a20 line was already enable by BIOS.
 Boot loader set less value at 0x8000, obtain the value at 0x108000 which is 1 MiB higher than 0x8000, values store in above two adresses is different, a20 line already enabled by BIOS.
-Return to codestart finally.
+Return to codestart(0x8245) finally.
 ```assembly
    0x8930:	mov    $0x64,%cx
    0x8935:	call   0x8941